Dash-OS/tcl-modules/examples/react.md

 Current Value:
 Password Text Input Renders!
 Current Value:
+Login Scene Did Mount!
+Input username changed to : me@email.com -- setting state and re-rendering Login Scene Renders!
+Username Text Input Renders!
+Current Value: me@email.com
 ```

+One thing to note in the output above is that when we re-rendered our login scene
+due to updating the "username" state, only the username text input was re-rendered
+while any unchanged components are ignored.

 Now this is missing a few key pieces such as updating the state using
 `my setState` (or even better, using the store to manage the state of the inputs).
 Hopefully it starts to paint a picture of how the package operates.